jonathansanjay/bed_bath_simulation/README.md

-# Pick and Care - 6-Axis Robot
+# Robot-Assisted Bed Baths for Patients with Limited Mobility - 6-DOF Robot

 ## Description
-This project implements a **Pick and Care** application using a 6-axis robot in **Gazebo**.
+This project implements a **obot-Assisted Bed Bath** application using a 6-DOF robot in **Gazebo**.
 The robot is launched with its controllers, streams camera data, and utilizes a point cloud-based perception pipeline to identify a human.
 The robot is programmed to pick up a sponge and approach the identified person, simulating an assistive interaction.

 ## Features
 - **Spawn the robot in Gazebo** with all necessary controllers